 Exosome Isolation: Ultraclean EV PreparationUncompromising EV isolation delivers higher yields and cleaner preps

-Important for intercellular communication in both normal physiology as well as disease states such as cancer, EV biology is rapidly growing field.
+Important for intercellular communication in both normal physiology as well as disease states such as cancer, extracellular vesicle (EV) biology is a rapidly growing field.
 However, obtaining EVs for in vivo and ex vivo studies can be challenging.
 Ultracentrifugation has been considered the gold standard for exosome isolation, but the method is time-consuming, requires large sample volume inputs and access to specialized equipment.

 • Even cleaner—reduces carry-over of albumins by 75% and immunoglobulins by 40% more than other methods, including ultracentrifugation and competitors’ kits